Samuiiiiii-Official/Samuiiiiii-MyGO-Project/README.md

 Example credit format:

 ```
 Based on "Samui MyGO!!!!!
-Project" by Samui
+Project" by 寒い_Samui
 ```

 ---